razorpay/blade/packages/blade/src/components/Tour/_decisions/decisions.md

 [rn-tourguide](https://github.com/xcarpentier/rn-tourguide/blob/master/src/hooks/useTourGuideController.tsx) solves this by using custom event emitters and pushes events for each `tourKey` instead of relying solely on `React.Context`

-Conclusion:

-- Discuss and decide if we want to support multiple tour flows in ReactNative.

-My Opinion:
+**Conclusion:**

+Given the complexity of solving this, we decided that:

+- Consumers can wrap the `<Tour />` component closer to the module they need the tour for, instead of wrapping the whole `App` in a single tour.
+And we will also document this on the storybook.
-- We should not support multiple tour flows in ReactNative, because it will make the API more complex and the code will be quite complex + there might not be a lot of use cases for multiple tour flows in ReactNative.
+- There may not be that many cases for multiple tour flows in the same page
-- While RN has challenges, web doesn't have any challenges with multiple tour flows, so we can support multiple tour flows on web and go with the simpler approach of prefixing the `id` manually.

 ## API Design Challenges